saintmac/vyte-api-v2-doc/docs/guides/set-up-webhooks.md

 * Vyteme:
     updated

+The full description you will find in our [Webhook API Reference](/reference/webhooks).

 But it is not all.
 The funny thing about hooks - they can send also some data, often called `payload`.
 It means, that your app or site can get info about the event and participants, not only status.